Snow-covered Timberline Lodge at sunrise with Mount Hood glowing pink in the background.

 UPGRADED PARKING CAPACITY AND RESORT ACCESS

 The planned Summit Pass Lodge would be built to improve the role Summit Pass will have as an entry point for the larger Timberline area.
-Guests could use Government Camp pedestrian gondola access, the drop-off zone, Timberline Shuttle, Mt.
+Guests could use Government Camp pedestrian access, the drop-off zone, Timberline Shuttle, Mt.
 Hood Express mass transit, or parking lots.
 The merger of Timberline and Summit ski areas is intended to shift parking patterns to improve access and the guest experience for visitors.
 Following the completion of this plan, it is expected that most skiers and riders will choose to park at the expanded Summit Pass Base Area, increasing the availability of the Timberline Lodge parking area for hotel guests and sightseers.
 Upgrades to Timberline’s parking capacity and improvements in resort access would primarily be through the planned Summit Pass Lodge upgrades, Molly’s Portal improvements, and development of a larger entry plaza at Timberline Lodge.

-SNOWPLAY AT THE MID-STATION
+THE MID-STATION ZONE

 SNOWMAKING